miRTop/incubator/isomir_naming.md

 Accepted rules:
 - deletions and additions will be lower and capital case respectively.
 - adding to miR name the modification one byt one.
-Need to agree in character separation.
+Need to agree in character separation [.].
+- changes affecting the 5' end will have 's' as letter to indicate this side, other wise means 3' changes.
+- non-template addition will have a 'e' as letter to indicate this process.
+Need to differentiate between mutations in the middle or seed and adding nts at the end. 'e' stand for extension.

 ** Naming in papers**

-miR name plus modification added after that (need discussion an examples)
+miR name plus modification added after that, see below(need discussion an examples)

 **File format**